syncsrc/MicroRenovator/README.md

 This application is designed to modify the EFI partition and bootloader of your system.
-Users acknowledge that running this program may result in corruption of the operating system or user data.
+Users acknowledge that running this program may result in destruction of the operating system and/or user data.

 ## Usage